isomerpages/ema-pl/pages/faq.md

 Besides a full-term scholarship, the EIS also offers a mid-term scholarship to those who have already commenced their studies.
 The bond period will be commensurate with the total scholarship value.
 Applicants interested in applying for a mid-term scholarship will need to have at least one academic year of studies remaining at the point of application.

-For more information, please refer to the link here or email [EMA_HumanCapital@ema.gov.sg ](mailto: EMA_HumanCapital@ema.gov.sg) if you need further assistance.
+For more information, please refer to the link [here](/files/EIS%20FAQs%20(Final)%20-%2018%20OCT%202017.pdf) or email [EMA_HumanCapital@ema.gov.sg](mailto: EMA_HumanCapital@ema.gov.sg) if you need further assistance.

 **Who are the sponsoring organisations for the EIS?**
 The sponsoring companies are:

 i.
-Keppel Infrastructure Holdings Pte Ltd ii.
-Sembcorp Industries Ltd iii.
-Senoko Energy Pte Ltd iv.
+Keppel Infrastructure Holdings Pte Ltd
+ii.
+Sembcorp Industries Ltd
+iii.
+Senoko Energy Pte Ltd
+iv.
 Singapore LNG Corporation Pte Ltd
 v.
 Singapore Power Ltd
 vi.
-Tuas Power Generation Pte Ltd vii.
+Tuas Power Generation Pte Ltd
+vii.
 YTL PowerSeraya Pte Ltd